Anne Tyler Books In Order

 If Morning Ever Comes

-Anne Tyler’s first novel reflects her writing style ostensibly; while the plot is hardly visible, the character manage to remain engaging, especially the voices of Shelley and Gram.
+Anne Tyler’s first novel reflects her writing style.
+Ostensibly, while the plot is hardly visible, the characters manage to remain engaging, especially the voices of Shelley and Gram.
 The novel works to present a very realistic picture of its characters within a story that doesn’t completely impress or intrigue.

 The Tin Can Tree

-The accidental Death of 6 year old Janie Rose leaves the lives of the Pike family in the small town of Larksville hopelessly out of step with the daily routines of life.
-Mrs. Pike blames herself for the accident and barely speaks while Mr. Pike finallt comes out of his long comfortable silence.
-Ten year old Simon cannot quite understand why he no longer has a baby sitter and where she has gone.
-Those persons close to the Pike family will have to push past their own private grief to comfort the family, bringing hope into a world that is suddenly so dark.
+The accidental death of 6-year-old Janie Rose leaves the lives of the Pike family in the small town of Larksville hopelessly out of step with the daily routines of life.
+Mrs. Pike blames herself for the accident and barely speaks, while Mr. Pike finally comes out of his long silence.
+Ten-year-old Simon cannot quite understand why he no longer has a baby sitter and where she has gone.
+Those close to the Pike family will have to push past their own private grief to comfort the family, bringing hope into a world that is suddenly so dark.

-The second of Anne Tyler’s novels, the plot of the Tin Can Tree is rather sad; and like Anne’s previous novel, it isn’t much of a plot in the first place.
-However the lives of the characters are interesting enough to make the Tin Can Tree a fairly interest read, one that allows you an intimate look into the lives of characters you will grow to love.
+The second of Anne Tyler’s novels, the plot of the Tin Can Tree is rather sad, and like Anne’s previous novel, it does not involve much of a plot in the first place.
+However, the lives of the characters are interesting enough to make the Tin Can Tree an interesting read, one that allows an intimate look into the lives of characters you will grow to love.

 Book Series In Order » Authors »